JatinSharma496/AI_Predictive_Models_for_Credit_Underwriting/README.md

 ## Usage

-- **Flask API**: Send POST requests to `http://localhost:5000/predict` with loan details in JSON format.
+- **Flask API**: Send POST requests to `http://localhost:5000/predict` with loan details in JSON format or use Postman.
 - **Streamlit App**: Navigate to `http://localhost:8501` in your browser to input loan details and receive predictions.

 ## Results